minkaotic/front-end-notes/Javascript-and-the-DOM.md

 This is useful because it allows us to add an event listener to a parent element and let it handle events on its children:
 - without the need for *for loops* for each child that we want the event to be handled for
-- makes the code resilient to changes to the DOM that add or remove children
+- makes the code resilient to changes to the DOM that dynamically add or remove children
 - ***But: How does the parent know which child triggered the event?***

 ...by passing the `event` object as an argument to the `eventListener`!
 This allows us to call the **event target**.
 E.g.: